-Apparently most cheap “rubber” pads are actually manufactured with PVC or other plastics which bond to polyurethane floor sealant over time.
+Apparently most cheap “rubber” pads are actually manufactured with PVC or other plastics, which bond to polyurethane floor sealant over time.
 Some of these rug pads are also treated with mysterious adhesives that only worsen the residue issue.

 Depending on how much you care about your flooring, it may be best to leave these pads behind.

-2. Rubber Shelf Liner as Rug Pad
+2. Rubber Shelf Liner as a Rug Pad

 Several creative homeowners have suggested using rolls of rubber shelf liner instead of pricier material made specifically for rugs.